tiadobatima/gpwm/README.md

 ## Infrastructure as Code

-The idea behind this is to allow for small, re-usable, independent, and readable infrastructure building blocks that different teams (networking/security/application) can own without affecting others, and allowing microservices in different environments and AWS accounts to be created just by modifying a set of values given to a template.
+The idea behind this is to allow for small, re-usable, independent, and readable infrastructure building blocks that different teams (networking/security/application) can own without affecting others, and allowing microservices in different cloud provider accounts and environments to be created just by modifying a set of values given to a template.
 3 main components make up the system:

 * Consumables: A YAML-like template rendered through a Python’s Mako engine that results in a CF template.
 * Stacks (input values): A YAML file representing values that will be fed to a template (similar to the *–cli-input-json* option in the AWS CLI).